-The Virginia Board of Accountancy, established in 1910, regulates certified public accountants in Virginia through a program of examination, licensure (individuals and firms), consumer protection (enforcement), continuing professional education and peer reviews.
+The Virginia Board of Accountancy, established in 1910, regulates certified public accountants in Virginia through a program of examination, licensure (individuals and firms), consumer protection (enforcement), continuing professional education audits and peer review oversight.

 Unlike most state agencies in Virginia, the VBOA is not funded by public tax dollars.
 The VBOA is an independent, non-general fund agency whose revenues are wholly dependent upon the fees established for CPA exam candidates, applicants and licensees.